-The Company has entered into various agreements with clinical consultants and clinical research organizations to perform clinical studies on its behalf and, at September 30, 2008, its remaining commitment under these agreements totaled \$42.8 million.
-The Company has remaining commitments under various general and administrative services agreements totaling \$1.9 million at September 30, 2008, including \$1.2 million related to Mr. Wilson's Employment Agreement (see paragraph below).
-The Company has also entered into various agreements with research consultants and other contractors to perform regulatory services, drug research, testing and manufacturing including animal studies and, at September 30, 2008, its remaining commitment under these agreements totaled \$4.4 million.
+The Company has entered into various agreements with clinical consultants and clinical research organizations to perform clinical studies on its behalf and, at March 31, 2009, its remaining commitment under these agreements totaled \$41.3 million.
+The Company has remaining commitments under various general and administrative services agreements totaling \$2 million at March 31, 2009, including \$1.3 million related to Leland F. Wilson's Employment Agreement (see paragraph below).
+The Company has also entered into various agreements with research consultants and other contractors to perform regulatory services, drug research, testing and manufacturing including animal studies and, at March 31, 2009, its remaining commitment under these agreements totaled \$8.3 million.
 In addition, the Company has entered into marketing promotion and related agreements for its erectile dysfunction product, MUSE.
-At September 30, 2008, its remaining commitment under these marketing agreements totaled \$779,000.
+At March 31, 2009, its remaining commitment under these marketing agreements totaled \$695,000.

 On December 19, 2007, the Compensation Committee of the Board of Directors of the Company approved an employment agreement, or the Employment Agreement, with Leland F. Wilson, the Company's President and Chief Executive Officer.
 The Employment Agreement includes salary, incentive compensation, retirement benefits and length of employment, among other items, as agreed to with Mr. Wilson.
 The Employment Agreement has an initial term of two years commencing on the effective date, June 1, 2007, or the Effective Date.
 On the second anniversary of the Effective Date, the Employment Agreement will automatically renew for an additional one-year term unless either party provides the other party with a notice of non-renewal.
+On January 23, 2009, the Compensation Committee approved an amendment to the Employment Agreement, or the Amendment, which amends the Employment Agreement.
+Pursuant to the Amendment, the initial term of the Employment Agreement was increased from two to three years commencing on June 1, 2007 and other relevant dates were also extended to reflect the three year initial term.